0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

         - MSS value (2 bytes): the actual maximum segment size in bytes

    - SACK: if the intiater of the connection supports SACK they will include a SACK permitted message, SACK is an extension to TCP and allows for more robust packet loss detection and handling, imagine during communication if the receiver received segments 1 2 4 5 6, its missing segment 3 so it keeps replying back to the sender with ACK 3 until the sender relises, the sender must now retransmit segment 3, 4 and 5, which is inefficant, SACK solves this by allowing the recevier to specify exactly what segment was lost and which ones they recevied, meaning the sender only has to resend the lost one, the SACK negotiation is also stored in the TCP options
         - Kind = 4 (SACK Permitted)
         - Length = 2

-other options such as window scaling, timestamps, fast open exist but i wont go to in depth cause itll be to long the sender will also setup their sequance numbers, in TCP sequance numbers are used to keep track of sent and recevied messages
+   - Timestamp: another very common tcp option that are seen in the TCP handshake are timestamps, timestamps serve multiple purposes such as
+        - RTT calculation, timestamps allow for milliseconds accurate RTT calculation as all packets inckude the timestamp of when it was sent, the receiver then can just do sender_timestamp - current_time = RTT
+        - detecting duplicate/stale packets
+     the way it works is thay if the sender has timestamps enabled they will include 2 values in the tcp option, TSval which is the current timestamp and TSecr which is 0 for now since its used to echo back the senders TSval

 2. the server receives this SYN packet and if its open to communicate(if ports closed we get a RST, if firewall blocks we get no response) the server will send back a SYN-ACK tcp message, this message also includes other data such as
    - SACK perm: if the server also supports SACK they will include it in their response, this way both sides now agree to use SACK for packet loss/handeling
    - MSS: the server will also include their own MSS, the smallest MSS value between them is chosen, but do note that this isnt static, either side of the connection can indivudally update their own MSS if something like PMTUD or some other form of it runs and detects a smaller value

 and other options depending on what options the client sent, the server also setups their own sequance numbers